rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab02.md

 ![lab02 - LUIS portal Greeting intent](../Resources/Images/Lab02_03.PNG)

+-   Add a `GetLeaveBalance` intent, add utterances like _"How many days do I still have off?"_.
+-   Add a `CallInSickToday` intent, add utterances like _"I'm sick so I can't come to work."_.
 -   In the `None` intent, add a couple of random utterances that don't have to do anything with our bot.
-What you enter here can be anything, be sure however to not make these utterances too similar to any other intents.
 -   Add a `Help` intent, we will use this to enable the bot to explain what its purpose is.
 Example utterances are:
     -   _Who are you?_
     -   _What can you do?_